-2. Public authority supports higher education institutions to train their students and staff on how to increase their community engagement activities focused on diversity, equity and inclusion.
+2. Public authority supports higher education institutions to train their staff and students on how to increase their community engagement activities focused on diversity, equity and inclusion.

-Public authority could recommend specific tools for the reflection on and enhancement of different dimensions of community engagement at higher education institutions: 1) Teaching and Learning dimension (e.g. service-learning programmes); 2) Research dimension; 3) Service and Knowledge Exchange dimension; 4) Students dimension; 5) Staff dimension; 6) Governance of higher education institutions dimension; 7) Management of higher education institutions dimension.
+• Public authority recommends specific tools for the reflection on and enhancement of different dimensions of community engagement at higher education institutions: 1) Teaching and Learning dimension (e.g. service-learning programmes); 2) Research dimension; 3) Service and Knowledge Exchange dimension; 4) Students dimension; 5) Staff dimension; 6) Governance of higher education institutions dimension; 7) Management of higher education institutions.

-3. Public authority initiates and supports networks at the local, regional or national level for both students and staff in order to involve, guide and assist them on how to best implement community engagement activities, particularly those focused on diversity, equity and inclusion.
-Explanatory descriptor:
+3. Public authority initiates and supports network at the local, regional or national level for both staff and students in order to involve, guide and assist them on how to best implement community engagement activities, particularly those focused on diversity, equity and inclusion.

-Public authorities should support higher education institutions by creating cooperative national structures, securing the exchange of good practices, and facilitating peer learning and interinstitutional student and staff development on how to best implement community engagement activities.
-It could support networks which promote and disseminate good practices, and which provide awards for community engagement activities in higher education that foster diversity, equity and inclusion.
+- Public authorities support higher education institutions by creating cooperative national structures, securing the exchange of good practices, and facilitating peer learning and inter-institutional staff development on how to best implement community engagement activities. - Public authority supports networks which promote and disseminate good practices, and which provide awards for community engagement activities in higher education that foster diversity, equity and inclusion.

-4. Public authorities provide a legal framework which secures that community engagement activities of staff contribute to the advancement of their professional careers at higher education institutions.
+4. Public authorities provides a legal framework which secures that community engagement activities of academic and administrative staff contribute to the advancement of their professional careers at higher education institutions.

-Community engagement in higher education should be valued at an equal level as scientific publishing and similar traditional requirements in the advancement of academic and administrative careers at higher education institutions.
+• Community engagement in higher education is valued at an equal level as scientific publishing and similar traditional requirements in the advancement of academic and administrative careers at higher education institutions.

-5. Public authority ensures that an appropriate body has the mandate to monitor community engagement activities of higher education institutions focused on diversity, equity, and inclusion.
+5. Existence of requirements for external quality assurance agencies to evaluate community engagement activities of higher education institutions focused on diversity, equity, and inclusion (Eurydice, 2022).